 Experience: Dr Han is a distinguished economist and has a strong geo-political background, with valuable knowledge of Asia and its economies.

-Dr Han is a former prime minister of the Republic of Korea.
+Career: Dr Han is a former prime minister of the Republic of Korea.
 He has a distinguished political, diplomatic and administrative career, serving as deputy prime minister and minister of finance, foreign affairs, and industry and trade before serving as prime minister from 2008 to 2009.
-He also served as Korean ambassador to the United States, chief of staff to the president, president of the 56th Session of the United Nations General Assembly, special envoy of the UN Secretary-General on Climate Change and chairman of the 2009 Organisation for Economic Cooperation and Development Ministerial Council Meeting.
-Dr Han sits on a number of advisory boards and is currently the United Nations Secretary-General's Special Envoy for Disaster Risk Reduction and Water, the founding chair of the UN High-Level Experts Panel on Water and Disaster, is the co-chair of the Water Advisory Group at the Asian Development Bank and co-chair of the International Finance Forum.
-In addition, he is a non-executive director at Seoul Semiconductor Inc and Doosan Infracore Co Ltd, and is a director on the Yonsei University Foundation Board of Trustees.
+He also served as Korean ambassador to the US, chief of staff to the president, president of the 56th Session of the United Nations (UN) General Assembly, special envoy of the UN Secretary-General on Climate Change, and chairman of the 2009 Organisation for Economic Cooperation and Development Ministerial Council Meeting.
 Dr Han received his bachelor's degree from Yonsei University in 1960.
 He acquired his master's from Seoul National University in 1963 and his doctorate in economics from the University of York in 1968.
-Age 79 at the date of the AGM.
+Age 80 at the date of the AGM.